junli7/bloonsSchool/README.md

 explosionCenterX, explosionCenterY (double): Center coordinates of the explosion.

-explosionSprite (BufferedImage): The image used for the explosion effect.
+explosionSprite (BufferedImage): image used for the explosion effect.

-sprite (BufferedImage): The image used for the projectile itself while flying.
+sprite (BufferedImage): image used for the projectile itself while flying.

 defaultSpritePath (String): Default sprite path for non-explosive, non-slowing projectiles.